Depending on what you need, contact your:

 More information:

 Airport closures or flight suspensions may happen.
-Double-check flight arrangements before travelling to the airport.
+Double-check your flight arrangements before travelling to the airport.

 In the past, some airlines have suspended flights to and from Erbil and Sulaymaniyah International Airports due to political tensions.